EmirDelicR/starter-pack-react/application/backend/README.md

 };
 ```

-Add document for specific route
+Add document for a specific route.

 ```js
 const loginRequest = {